CVB Financial Corp. (NASDAQ:CVBF): It’s all about numbers this morning

 Sponsored

-As well, it is important to consider CVBF stock ratios such as price-to-sales, which is currently 4.06.Likewise, its price to free cash flow for the last twelve months stands at 12.74.
-CVBF’s price to book ratio for the most recent quarter was 1.06, resulting in an 8.68 price to cash per share for the period.
+Further, it is important to consider CVBF stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 3.39.Likewise, its price to free cash flow for the last twelve months stands at 10.71.
+CVBF’s price to book ratio for the most recent quarter was 0.95, resulting in an 7.65 price to cash per share for the period.

 How does CVB Financial Corp.
 (CVBF) stock rate among analysts?
 Buy, sell, or hold?